febeling/mkwebmanifest/README.md

 - `description` - description of the app
 - `webmanifest` - provide further properties for the generated web manifest file (only available via configuration file)

+## Limitations

+- The icon files with the various sizes are all written to a subdirectory in `outdir`.
+This subdirectory cannot be configure for now.
+It's always named 'icons'.

 ## References

 1 https://developer.mozilla.org/en-US/docs/Web/Manifest